Call us on 01922 234 400

 If you're looking to step into the rich tapestry of New York City’s immigrant history then the tenement museum is for you.
 This museum offers a glimpse into the lives of immigrants who called these narrow, busy streets home.
 Explore restored tenement buildings that once housed waves of newcomers, each room telling a vivid story of struggles, and aspirations, and representing a cultural mosaic of the early 20th century America.
 You can enjoy guided tours and a deeply personal experience of the past of NYC, especially if you've been enjoying so much of the present.

-10. A Glimpse Into The Past-Stone Street
+10. A Glimpse Into The Past in Stone Street

 This is one of those secrets of New York that hides in plain sight.
 In the heart of downtown Manhattan, Stone Street was the first street in the city to be lined with cobblestones.
 You see, at the time New York wasn't as incredible and grand as it is now, it was a small farming village called New Amsterdam.
 To preserve this historic beautiful gem of NYC, no cars are allowed.
 Food vendors line the street, street lights illuminate every little stone on the street like you're walking on stars.
 If there's one place in NYC where you don't have to worry about traffic, this is it.